 Step 1: Prepare the Potatoes

-- Put the potatoes in a large pot and make sure they are covered with cold water.
-Taste and add a pinch of salt before bringing to boil over medium-high heat.
+- Put the potatoes in a big pot and cover them with cold water.
+Taste and add a pinch of salt; bring to boil over medium-high heat.

-- Continue cooking the potatoes for about 10-15 minutes, or until a fork inserting into the potatoes removes easily.
-Drain the potatoes, then transfer them to a bowl.
+- About 10–15 minutes more, or until a fork that enters the potatoes pulls out easily.
+Drain the potatoes and put them in a bowl.

 Step 2: Make the Sauce